isomerpages/mci-corp/media-centre/speeches/_posts/2024-03-01-post-Speech by SMS Tan Kiat How at the Committee of Supply Debate 2024.md

 </li>
 <li>
 <p>For enterprises who want to do more, we are supporting them through our
-Advanced Digital Solutions scheme, which helps bring together the tech ecosystem to curate solutions for key problems identified by sector leads.</p>
+Advanced Digital Solutions scheme, which brings together the technology ecosystem to curate solutions for key problems identified by sector leads.</p>
 </li>
 <li>
 <p>We also launched two new schemes for enterprises to gain experience using
-generative AI.</p>
+GenAI.</p>
 </li>
 <li>
 <p>The first is a programme by IMDA and EnterpriseSG to provide a pilot group